-- 5.1.1 overall increase in agricultural production in the surrounding community owing to the road in past 5 years: From market survey this information is collected.
-This is an indirect and approximate measurement, for which the following scale or score is proposed I
+- 7.1.1 Overall increase in agricultural production in the surrounding community owing to the road in past 5 years: From market survey this information is collected.
+This is an indirect and approximate measurement, for which the following scale or score is proposed

 - Low increase, score 1

 - mid increase, score 2

 - high increase, score 3

+- very high increase, score 4

-- 5.1.2 % goods vehicle for agricultural goods on the road: The approximate share of the % of goods for agricultural products is assessed based on the market survey.
+- 7.1.2 Increase in no. of goods vehicles for agricultural goods on the road: The approximate increase of the of goods vehicle for agricultural products is assessed based on the market survey.
 This is an indicative parameter to roughly understand the impact of the road on agricultural goods transport.
-Measure unit is percentage.
+Increase is measured in the following scale for scoring.

+- Low increase, score 1

+- mid increase, score 2